-In this part, we will discuss the application of impossible differential cryptanalysis to PRIMATE.
-Since the branch number of the PRIMATE-80 and PRIMATE-120 is 6 respectively 8, the number of nonzero element differences in each column before and after the MixColumns operation can never be smaller than these values.
-Based on this property, we constructed impossible differentials for 6 and 5 rounds of PRIMATE-80 and PRIMATE-120 respectively, which are depicted in Figure 4 and Figure 5 respectively.
+Now we discuss the application of impossible differential cryptanalysis to PRIMATE.
+Since the branch number of PRIMATE-80 and PRIMATE-120 is 6 and 8, respectively, the number of nonzero element differences in each column before and after the MixColumns operation can never be smaller than these values.
+Based on this property, we construct impossible differentials for 6 and 5 rounds of PRIMATE-80 and PRIMATE-120, respectively, which are depicted in Figures 4 and 5.

-Figure 4: Impossible Differential for 6 rounds of PRIMATE-80.
+Figure 4: Impossible differential for 6 rounds of PRIMATE-80.

-Taking PRIMATE-80 as an example, assume we start from the first round, if the difference is at position (0,0) of the state, then after 2.5 rounds PRIMATE encryption, the vector in column 3 before the MixColumns operation in the third round is $(0, , 0, , 0)^T$, whereas "" denotes a nonzero difference.
-Given one of the 31 differences in column 1 at the bottom of the distinguisher that result in single difference at position (0,1) before MixColumns decrypt 3.5 rounds of PRIMATE, the output vector in column 3 after MixColumns operation in the third round is $(,,,0,0)^T$.
-These columns are depicted in red in Figure 4.
-This means that $M(0,,0,,0)^T \to (,,,0,0)^T$, the number of nonzero differences before and after MixColumns is 5, there is an contradiction.
-Therefore, a 6-round impossible differential has been constructed for PRIMATE-80.
-Similarly we can obtain a 5-round impossible differential for PRIMATE-120.
+Taking PRIMATE-80 as an example, assume we start from the first round, if there is a nonzero difference at position (0,0) of the state, then after 2.5 rounds of PRIMATE encryption, the vector in column 3 before the MixColumns operation is $(0, , 0, , 0)^T$, where "" denotes a nonzero difference.
+At the same time, if there is a nonzero difference in column 1 after the MixColumns of round 6 at the bottom of the distinguisher, there is a single nonzero difference at position (0,1) before MixColumns in round 5, which leads to the output vector in column 3 after MixColumns operation in round 3 to be $(, , , 0, 0)^T$.
+These columns are highlighted in red in Figure 4.
+This means that $M(0, , 0, , 0)^T = (, , , 0, 0)^T$, that is, that the number of nonzero element differences before and after MixColumns is 5 which contradicts to the branch number being 6.
+Therefore, a 6-round impossible differential has been constructed for PRI-MATE-80.
+Similarly, we can obtain the 5-round impossible differential of Figure 5 for PRIMATE-120.

-Figure 5: Impossible Differential for 5 rounds of PRIMATE-120.
+Figure 5: Impossible differential for 5 rounds of PRIMATE-120.